rsonka/PADx-Skill-Scraper/README.md

 2. If you do not have python, Windows users can run the program using padxSkillGetter.exe under the dist folder.

+3. I typically view the results by pasting into excel.

 DISCLAIMERS:

 big disclaimer: